The Shanten Parser

 Enlarged to show texture

 A short test game of riichi mahjong generated 749 parse steps, which used an average of 0.407ms/frame while the parse was ongoing.
 The worst-case parse time was 0.8448ms, with a runner-up of 0.778ms.
 So—we did it!
-We came in under budget!48 At least On My Machine™️.
-People try to run VRChat on some real potatoes out there, so how does it do on some of the old machines I have lying around?
+We came in under budget!48 …After I fixed an instance of O(n²) while writing this thing, anyway.

 Well, so much for having a nice, clean graph.
 I wish I knew what was up with those crazy outliers screwing up my axes.
 Maybe a wretched task switch or something, but that kind of nasty trail-off is exactly what you don’t want in a realtime application, where maximum time guarantees are usually more important than average times.
 That said, we do have at least three quartiles under budget on all three machines, so that’s something.
-However, while September is not the kind of machine that’ll serve as a rendering server for an HMD—it was hitting 32fps inside the VRChat world in question while rendering at approximately 800x600—hook an HMD up to that thing to experience falling over instead of VRChat49—The Shanten Parser is a pure CPU workload50, so it’s very possible somebody’s out there with an ancient CPU and a recent-enough GPU to keep SteamVR happy—Red, for instance, doesn’t have that much more CPU grunt than September (they both actually have less CPU than my phone!) but it can certainly run SteamVR and PS2 games like Rez51 in an HMD.
-These ancient machines are still relevant52.
-Profiling The Parser over my test data doesn’t turn up any obvious hotspots, but it’s possible my skills at looking are yet unrefined; often, merely observing the correct problem is the whole battle.
+However, while September is not the kind of machine that’ll serve as a rendering server for an HMD—it was hitting 32fps inside the VRChat world in question while rendering at approximately 800x600—hook an HMD up to that thing to experience falling over instead of VRChat49 Poor thing’s running a laptop GPU from 2010, give it a break.68 My benchmark for it actually does peg a core to 100% for its duration, so it’s at least using the CPU, although perhaps it could use it better.
+I think it’s interesting that the HMD port of Rez is the best version of the game, as it has the best cursor control of any version—you paint targets by just pointing your controller at them.
+It feels direct.
+Prior releases are stuck with a thumbstick as an input mechanism for a 2D cursor,69 and the flatscreen version of Rez maps the ingame cursor to the movement of the mouse in a rather bizarre way70 (there’s also significant latency between mouse movement and it being reflected in cursor movement).
+Given the high price of an HMD, it’s rather a shame that Rez Infinite’s mousefeel is so poor, as the game otherwise runs well on what is now rather low-cost hardware.
+Often, enforced by wallet.

 While I’m here, I want to also mention how effective the early-out is; it was even more effective than I was expecting when I wrote it.

 It has also only gotten more effective over time as I have improved performance outside of resumption; the early-out cuts out late steps, and more steps taken means more expensive resumptions; the average latency goes from 10 to 14 without the early-out, a 40% increase, but the total parse time goes up by 145%—those later resumptions are really beating the crap out of the performance—oh, hello O(n²); every step deeper into the parse is more and more state that must be rebuilt.
 Nasty stuff, that.
 Still, thanks to there only being 14 tiles, the badness is at least bounded.
-Unfortunately, for now, it’s staying there; even though performance improvements—some spurred by this writeup itself—have made reentry a larger and larger portion of the total frametime, it seems that Udon hates my guts.53 First, let’s look at just how big the reentry overhead is:
+Unfortunately, for now, it’s staying there; even though performance improvements—some spurred by this writeup itself—have made reentry a larger and larger portion of the total frametime, it seems that Udon hates my guts.53 This technology is slandering the soup.

 Did you know that C# natively prints double.PositiveInfinity as ∞?
 I didn’t!

 Reentry, in native C# on Rehoboam, adds an average 38% overhead (24.5μs/hand with no reentry vs 33.8μs/hand with forced reentry) to the total parse time in the current version of The Parser.
 Ow.
 This is almost certainly not evenly-distributed; later nodes in a parse have more tree to reenter through, after all, but this suggests that an average of 38% could be shaved off of the frametime used for node parsing.
-The Udon overhead is not evenly applied to the code; one performance fix improved perf in C# by 28%, but Udon performance by 38%,54 so the improvement to Udon performance is not entirely predictable.
-Staring at these numbers suggested to me that the average frametime consumption of shanten parsing could be taken down to 0.296ms/frame on Rehoboam, 0.535ms/frame on Red, and 0.583ms/frame on September, if this overhead could be eliminated in its entirety.
-Better yet, if it was unevenly distributed, it’d help the most on the worst-performing calls into the parser, having an even bigger effect on our worst-performing frametimes.
-The current version of The Shanten Parser uses depth-first search; by putting nodes that need their children parsed into a queue instead of recursing into them, I could bypass walking the existing parse tree to find what next needs to be done, as, well, there’s a queue!
-Incidentally, this would transpose The Parser’s search pattern into breadth-first search and finally eliminate the backtracking, so hey.
+The Udon overhead is not evenly applied to the code; one performance fix improved perf in C# by 28%, but Udon performance by 38%,54 weird coincidence

 This development was done on Red, so here’s where the current version of The Parser stands on that machine: